astik/infoglue-maven/README.txt

 All the others are maven dependencies fetch from central or atlasian repos.

-Velocity is bundle into Infoglue as velocity-1.6.3IGPatched ; in the maven version its the regular 1.6.3 as I don't have the source
+Velocity is bundle into Infoglue as velocity-1.7IGPatched ; in the maven version its the regular 1.7 as I don't have the source for now
-Milton is bundle into Infoglue as milton-api-1.5.4IGPatched ; in the maven version its the regular 1.5.4 as I don't have the source
+Milton is bundle into Infoglue as milton-api-1.5.4IGPatched ; in the maven version its the regular 1.5.4 as I don't have the source for now

 ------------------------------------------------
 Details on the eclipse part of this install :

-Many error are, in fact, dependencies which consist of unused import, do an "organise import" in eclipse, it should work Other kind of error on dependencies are logger which are declared with a wrong class.

 You can find more info about the DateTickUnit note : http://sourceforge.net/tracker/index.php?func=detail&aid=1062698&group_id=15494&atid=365494